 - People above 55 years of age are at a higher risk

 - Comorbid conditions such as cardiovascular disease

 People are advised to have regular eye check-ups even if their vision is perfectly normal.
 However, in case of any vision changes, you must visit your eye specialist immediately.
 Your doctor may conduct certain tests to diagnose the disease.

 Very common practice includes dilating the eyes by using eye drops.
 The doctor then checks for any signs of blood, yellow deposits, or fluids at the back of the eye.
 Some other tests to diagnose AMD are Amsler Grid Test, Fluorescein angiography, Indocyanine green angiography, and Optical Coherence Tomography.

 Treatment depends on the type of AMD diagnosed in the patient.
 There is no verified treatment when it comes to Dry Macular Degeneration.
 However, certain vision aids are given to the patient to help reduce the impact of the disease.

 On the other hand, Wet Macular Degeneration is treated using injections and light treatment known as “photodynamic therapy” to stop the disease from getting worse.
 The eye injections are given directly to the eye over regular intervals.

 Macular Degeneration is a disease with no permanent cure, and by the time you realise it, the disease may have progressed to serious levels.
 Therefore, it is essential to get your eye check-up done regularly to avoid any unwanted medical issues in the future.
-Dr Parth Shah is an experienced paediatric ophthalmologist in Sydney.
+Dr Parth Shah is an experienced paediatric ophthalmologist in Canberra.
 Dr Shah has specialised expertise in treating common and complex eye problems and uses an evidence-based approach in treating his patients.
 He is determined to provide the best outcome for all his patients by using the best technology in treatments and is specially trained to perform surgery for all ages.